Metropolitan Commission of Sewers

-The Metropolitan Commission of Sewers was one of London's first steps towards bringing its sewer and drainage infrastructure under the control of a single public body.
-It was absorbed by the Metropolitan Board of Works on 1 January 1856.
+The Metropolitan Commission of Sewers was one of London's first steps towards bringing its sewer and drainage infrastructure under the control of a single public body and was formed in 1848.
+It was absorbed by the Metropolitan Board of Works on 1 January 1856, as a result of the Metropolitan Sewers Act 1855.

 Formation

 The commission was formed by the Metropolitan Commission of Sewers Act 1848 (11 & 12 Vict. c.
 112), partly in response to public health concerns following serious outbreaks of cholera.
 The commission's mandate was renewed and amended with supplementary acts: